Mark-Kramer/Case-Studies-Python/content/10/spiking-rhythms.md

 [Back to top](#top)

 <a id="ppm"></a>
-### Point Process Models
+## Point Process Models

 So far we have focused on descriptive statistics and visualization methods to characterize the properties of the spike train data.
-In [chapter 9](../09), we developed point process models to understand the factors influencing a spiking process.
+In [module 9](../09), we developed point process models to understand the factors influencing a spiking process.
 We can use the same types of models to describe how past spiking activity influences future activity to produce rhythmic spiking and other forms of history dependence.
 In doing so, we utilize all the tools that we previously developed for point process modeling: tools to fit parameters and construct confidence bounds, tools to measure the goodness-of-fit between the model and the data, and tools for testing whether individual model components or combinations of components provide significant improvements in fitting the data.

-In this case study, we continue to use a specific class of models, GLMs for point processes.
-As discussed in [chapter 9](../09), GLMs have a number of attractive properties, including the fact that we can guarantee that the likelihood of the data as a function of the model parameters is convex and therefore has one peak that is easy to find.
-As in [chapter 9](../09), we will use the Statsmodels package to fit our GLM parameters.
+In this case study, we continue to use a specific class of models, **generalized linear models** (GLMs) for point processes.
+As discussed in [module 9](../09), GLMs have a number of attractive properties, including the fact that we can guarantee that the likelihood of the data as a function of the model parameters is convex and therefore has one peak that is easy to find.
+As in [module 9](../09), we will use the `Statsmodels` <a href="https://www.statsmodels.org/stable/index.html" target="blank">package</a> to fit our GLM parameters.
 Let's revisit how to do this.

 The first input to `sm.GLM` is the response vector—the spike train—which is an $n \times 1$ vector.
 We have to reshape the spike train to be one long vector containing all the trials sequentially, and also construct the design matrix accordingly.
 The second input to this function is the design matrix or predictors.
 This is an $n \times p$ matrix, where $n$ is the total number of time steps in the dataset, and $p$ is the number of predictors in the model.
 For these data, we have 50 trials, each comprising 2,000 time steps, so $n = 50 \times 2000 = 100,000$ data points.
 The third input is the GLM distribution to use.
-Here we assume that the spike count in each bin is approximately Poisson, as we did in [chapter 9](../09).
+Here we assume that the spike count in each bin is approximately Poisson, as we did in [module 9](../09).
 Recall that by selecting the Poisson GLM, we implicitly use a log link function.
 In other words, we set the log of the firing rate to be a linear function of the predictors and model parameters.
 Equivalently, we construct a model of the form $\lambda(t) = e^{\beta X(t)}$, where $\lambda(t)$ is the spiking intensity at time $t$, $X(t)$ is a $p \times 1$ column vector of the predictors at time $t$, and $\beta$ is a $1 \times p$ column vector of the model parameters.
 Since each bin contains either 0 or 1 spike, we could also use the binomial distribution with a maximum of one count in each bin.
 However, choosing the Poisson count distribution will make it easier to interpret the resulting models.

-In this chapter, we will change this approach slightly to demonstrate the use of *Dataframes* and *formulae*.
-A Dataframe is an object from the Pandas module that allows us to mimic the programming style used in [R](https://www.r-project.org/).
+In this module, we will change this approach slightly to demonstrate the use of *Dataframes* and *formulae*.
+A <a href="https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html" target="blank">Dataframe</a> is an object from the Pandas module that allows us to mimic the programming style used in <a href="https://www.r-project.org/" target="blank">[R]</a>.
 It stores data in a table under named columns and has some handy built-in functions that make it easy to use.
 Moreover, dataframes are often used in Pythonic data analyses, so you will likely see them again.
 A *formula* is a character string that describes the model.
 It will look something like `responses ~ predictors` (read "responses as a function of predictors").
 Note that this is simply a different style of programming; the underlying mathematics is the same.

 <div class="math-note">